Last Updated on June 16, 2023 by Rental Recon

-Geodesic domes are a very cost effective and lucrative way to make money in the short term rental market.
-They’re much less labor intensive than building a real house, and you probably have the skills and tools necessary to assemble one in your yard right now.
+Geodesic domes are a very cost-effective and lucrative way to make money in the short-term rental market.
+They’re much less labor-intensive than building a real house, and you probably have the skills and tools necessary to assemble one in your yard right now.
 So what’s stopping you?

 Oh, the cost?
-Well you’re in luck!
+Well, you’re in luck!
 I’ve done the research so you don’t have to.
 I’m going to break down the cost comparison of three major geodesic dome manufacturers to help you make an informed decision for your next investment!

 The cost varies by the size of the dome and finishings you choose, but you can expect to pay anywhere in the neighborhood of $5000-10,000 for a completed dome with basic finishes.
-This usually includes delivery but not assembly of the dome, however most domes can be assembled easily with a few simple tools within a day or two.
+This usually includes delivery but not assembly of the dome, however, most domes can be assembled easily with a few simple tools within a day or two.
 If you’re especially handy, you can get a dome frame for under $2000 and finish it out yourself!

 This price includes the frame, cover (white vinyl with a “bay window” of clear vinyl), 1 zipper door, 4 removable windows, anchors, and an instruction and care manual.
 It does not include assembly or labor, but the average person should easily be able to assemble most domes around this size with a friend or two and some very basic tools.
 According to their website, it can be done in as little as 2 hours!

 It’s also important to note that this price does NOT include a foundation or flooring of any kind, although most domes don’t technically need one.
-This one can be anchored into the ground like a tent, and most larger sizes can to (up to a certain size).
+This one can be anchored into the ground like a tent, and most larger sizes can too (up to a certain size).
 Some people choose to place a deck under the dome or use indoor/outdoor carpeting, and the costs of these will vary based on your area and local material costs.
 Pacific Domes offers a few pre-determined flooring options, you can check their current pricing and models HERE.

-Want to see the breakdown of all the specs, features, pros and cons of each company’s dome kits?
+Want to see the breakdown of all the specs, features, pros, and cons of each company’s dome kits?
 Look no further, I’ve got you covered!
 Check out our top geodesic dome companies here.